z3ro0day/Bruce-Unleashed/README.md

 Creds for most of these files go to (https://github.com/FalsePhilosopher) and (https://github.com/UberGuidoZ)

+Some Subghz files i had to remove because of people who cant use them properly.

 Some thing in here are mine but a little amount.